CMP National 3PAR Championship

 The dates of the sporter competition are 24-26 June 2021 and the dates of the precision competition are 17-19 July 2021.
-A detailed schedule can be found here.
 The CMP will also be conducting a smallbore competition July 20 – 28, 2021 during the National Matches at Camp Perry, Ohio.
 Athletes that are interested can find more information by going to the Smallbore Page.